krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Cymbal Superstore has a subnetwork called mysubnet with an IP range of 10.1.2.0/24.
+Q. Cymbal Superstore has a subnetwork called mysubnet with an IP range of 10.1.2.0/24.
 You need to expand this subnet to include enough IP addresses for at most 2000 new users or devices.
 What should you do?
 ```
 ```
 gcloud compute networks subnets expand-ip-range mysubnet --region us-central1 --prefix-length 21